-There is no admission directly from high school; however, applicants must present the high school subjects as specified in \$16.2.1(l).
+There is no admission directly from high school; however, applicants must present the high school subjects as specified in High School Requirements.

-Successful completion of \star 30 of the University of Alberta BA or its equivalent at an accredited institution.
-Students are strongly advised to include \star 6 of junior ENGL, Sociology 100 (\star 3), Psychology 104 (\star 3) and 105 (\star 3), and a Language other than English (\star 6), or their equivalents, in their first year.
-No more than \star 78 will be granted in transfer credit toward the BA (Criminology) program.
-See §§14.2.1 and 14.2.2.
+Successful completion of $\bigstar$ 30 of the University of Alberta BA or its equivalent at an accredited institution.
+Students are strongly advised to include $\bigstar$ 6 of junior ENGL, Sociology 100 ( $\bigstar$ 3), Psychology 104 ( $\bigstar$ 3) and 105 ( $\bigstar$ 3), and a Language other than English ( $\bigstar$ 6), or their equivalents, in their first year.
+No more than $\bigstar$ 78 will be granted in transfer credit toward the BA (Criminology) program.
+See Transfer from a Postsecondary Institutions and Transfer of Credit.

-- (1) A minimum GPA of 2.7 on the most recent ± 30 - (2) Two relevant letters of reference attesting to ability and personal suitability for employment in the criminal justice system - (3) A resumé of personal data, particularly volunteer or work experience in the criminal justice system - (4) A written statement of career objectives - (5) An interview
+- 1. A minimum GPA of 2.7 on the most recent $\star$ 30 - 2.
+Two relevant letters of reference attesting to ability and personal suitability for employment in the criminal justice system - 3.
+A resumé of personal data, particularly volunteer or work experience in the criminal justice system - 4.
+A written statement of career objectives - 5.
+An interview

-Refer to §12 Application Procedures and Deadlines.
+Refer to Application Procedures and Deadlines.

 There is no direct admission.
-Presentation of the admission requirements to the BA program (§16.2.14) and completion of the first year in the BA program are required.
+Presentation of the admission requirements to the BA program (Nonmatriculated Applicants) and completion of the first year in the BA program are required.

-16.2.4 Bachelor of Fine Arts (Art and Design) and Bachelor of Design
+Bachelor of Fine Arts (Art and Design) and Bachelor of Design

-A successful portfolio is required for all applicants (see Notes (1) and (2) below).
+A successful portfolio is required for all applicants [see Notes (1) and (2) below].
 Applicants must also meet the following admission requirements:

-- (1) English Language Arts 30-1 - (2) Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
-In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - (3) Mathematics 30-2 may be used for admission to the BFA or BDes programs, though some routes require or Mathematics 30-1 as a prerequisite for required courses (see below).
-Only one of Mathematics 30-1 or 30-2 will be used for admission purposes. - (4) See additional requirements below for specific routes.
+- 1. English Language Arts 30-1 - 2.
+Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
+In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - Mathematics 30-2 may be used for admission to the BFA or BDes programs, though some routes require or Mathematics 30-1 as a prerequisite for required courses (see below).
+Only one of Mathematics 30-1 or 30-2 will be used for admission purposes. - 4.
+See additional requirements below for specific routes.